-Three student wellbeing leaders and three student wellbeing teachers provide case management and enrolment services.
+Our 7 student wellbeing leaders provide case management and enrolment services.
 They are the first point of contact for a student providing subject, course, career or personal counselling.
 They can also assist with time management and organisational issues.

-An additional two B2 leaders have R-12 student support focus in the area of One Plan and IESP and the other in Trauma Informed practice.
+An additional two B2 SWLs have R-12 student support focus in the area of IESP/One Plans and the other in Trauma Informed practice (BSEM).